-Acne occurs due to many variables, including an overproduction of sebum (a waxy, oily substance secreted by skin cells), certain types of bacteria flourishing, and an overactive inflammatory response.
+Acne occurs due to many variables, including overproduction of sebum (a waxy, oily substance secreted by skin cells), certain types of bacteria flourishing, and an overactive inflammatory response.

-In preliminary studies, CBD has exhibited anti-inflammatory, antiproliferative, and lipostatic effects of human sebocytes (those cells that secrete sebum), all of which might contribute to a reduction in acne frequency and severity.
+In preliminary studies, CBD has exhibited anti-inflammatory, antiproliferative, and hypostatic effects of human sebocytes (those cells that secrete sebum), all of which might contribute to a reduction in acne frequency and severity.
 This might mean that CBD can help to control sebum production.
 Additionally, CBD exhibits antibacterial properties that could help to control acne caused by certain types of bacteria.